retrogubbins/PaleESP32VGA/README.md

 # PaleESP32VGA
-Emulation of Lynx 96K + Disks on TTGO VGA ESP32
+Emulation of Camputers Lynx 96K + Disks on TTGO VGA ESP32

 Works on the Rev 1.4 board using PSRAM for disk support (will work without this)